furtherLee/further-site/app/pages/about.md

 Publication
 ------------
 * Yongqiang Liu, **Shijian Li**, Junqing Xie: u-Shield: A Defense Mechanism to Prevent AP from I/O Blocking Attack with IEEE802.11u.
-HP TechCon'13(submitted)
+WoWMoM 2013(submitted)
 * Yongqiang Liu, Xunteng Xu, Junqing Xie, **Shijian Li**, Qunyang Lin: A Flexible, Secure and High-Performance Hotspot2.0 Service System for HPN MSGN APs.
 HP TechCon'13(submitted)
 * Yongqiang Liu, Xunteng Xu, **Shijian Li**, Junqing Xie, Qunyang Lin: An Intelligent and Robust Extension to Hotspot2.0 Client.
 HP TechCon'13(submitted)

 Patent
 ------
-* Under Review
-* Under Review
+* Yongqiang Liu, **Shijian Li**, Junqing Xie: A Solution to Prevent an I/O Blocking Attack to AP with IEEE802.11u (to be filed)
+* Yongqiang Liu, **Shijian Li**, Junqing Xie: A Solution to Protect Memory Attack to AP with IEEE802.11u (to be filed)
+* **Shijian Li**, Yongqiang Liu, Junqing Xie: A Solution to Bogus Response to Client with IEEE802.11u (submitted)

 Interests
 ----------
 * Cloud Computing